uhah229/initial-configuration/README.md

 Reboot your machine and check drivers again with lshw -c network.

-## ls highlighted directory removal
+## Remove highlighted directory from 'ls' command
 Want to remove that ugly highlighted directory while using 'ls' ?
 Put this in your ~/.bashrc

 	LS_COLORS=$LS_COLORS:'ow=1;34:tw=1;34:' ; export LS_COLORS #Remove ugly background color from permissions using ls